-Sticky fondant is impossible to work with, and there are several reasons why it can happen.
-Some brands of shop-bought fondant are worse than others for handling, and sometimes it’s in which environment you are working.
+Sticky fondant is impossible to work with, and there are several reasons it can happen.
+Some shop-bought fondant brands are worse than others for handling, and sometimes it’s in which environment you are working.

 One of the reasons your fondant is too sticky maybe because the kitchen you are working in is too warm.
-You may live where the climate is hot so an air conditioner would be a good investment if you plan to decorate a lot of cakes.
+You may live where the climate is hot, so an air conditioner would be a good investment if you plan to decorate many cakes.

-If you are unable to use air conditioning or a dehumidifier, don’t despair because there are other ways of coping with sticky fondant.
+If you cannot use air conditioning or a dehumidifier, don’t despair because there are other ways of coping with sticky fondant.

 Sticky fondant is not only difficult to work with: it is also most unpleasant to feel it sticking to your hands.
-Also, the most frustrating thing is that you can’t do anything with it.
+The most frustrating thing is that you can’t do anything with it.

 The best ways to combat sticky fondant are…